elmnt/gsd/index.md

 title="Walmart Design"
 alt="Walmart logo"
 caption="Walmart design"
-paragraph-one="Walmart's design system enables speed and consistency for design and engineering teams throughout our digital portfolio.
-Our customer facing products see hundreds of millions of visitors per month.
-Our business facing products drive Walmart's global supply chain, enable in-store associates, and allow our partner merchants to manage their retail businesses." readmore-link="/work" readmore-label="Read more"
+paragraph-one="Walmart's design system enables speed and consistency for design and engineering teams throughout their digital portfolio.
+Their customer-facing products see hundreds of millions of visitors per month.
+Their business-facing products drive Walmart's global supply chain, enable in-store associates, and allow enterprise partners to manage their retail businesses.
+I was part of the zero-to-one effort that brought their design system to life, and I helped it scale through multiple iterations." readmore-link="/work" readmore-label="Read more"
 %}